 You can find the answers to these types of questions in the equipment section of the Encyclopedia of Recreational Diving (the recommended course text), but you can't beat seeing for yourself with your instructor in class.

 The programme is not designed to be an extensive equipment-repair programme, but if you're interested in learning to service dive gear, it's the first step.
-It provides the foundation you need about how each component works, so this especially a good course for anyone interested in diving as a vocation.
+It provides the foundation you need about how each component works, so this especially a good programme for anyone interested in diving as a vocation.

 Topics covered in this course include:

 Another great reason to check out the Equipment Specialist course is that it helps you when the time comes to buy new equipment.
-By being up-to date on your knowledge of different dive gear and the latest models, you'll know exactly what to buy, both for yourself and for your diver friends.
+By being up-to date on your knowledge of different gear and the latest models, you'll know exactly what to buy, both for yourself and for your diver friends.
 It's also a great way to stay in diving when you can't get wet.

-Dive equipment repair and maintenance should only be carried out by dive professionals that have received the appropriate training.
+Dive equipment repair and maintenance should only be carried out by professionals that have received the appropriate training.